project-SIMPLE/simple.toolchain.documentation/docs/07-tutorials/01-Tutorials.md

 The goal is to start from an empty Unity scene, run a live GAMA experiment in Play Mode, then introduce the Unity Editor preview as a faster way to inspect and tune the scene before running the live simulation again.

+To guide your testing and evaluate the quality of the work, you can use [this Google Doc]([url](https://docs.google.com/document/d/1fPcmjtJquJbMmZKtB6mw8tOPI5hL0mz_csZuU4jNMgs/edit?usp=sharing)) as a reference throughout the tutorial.
+It will help ensure that everyone evaluates the code and documentation using the same criteria, while also allowing you to share your feedback and suggestions in a structured way.

 ## Tutorial Flow